Coldmirror: Video performance on YouTube

 The YouTube channel "Coldmirror" went online on 2 October 2006.
 The first videos consisted of archive material from Fricke's time as editor for "MixX".
 After this, Fricke created the videos for the most part alone.
 Her YouTube channel portrays a continuation of her earlier works in video form.

-Starting in fall 2006, Fricke re-dubbed three Harry Potter movies for comic effect: Harry Potter and the Philosopher's Stone in Harry Potter und ein Stein (i.e. Harry Potter and a Stone), Harry Potter and the Chamber of Secrets in Harry Potter und der geheime Pornokeller (i.e. Harry Potter and the Secret Porn Cellar) and Harry Potter and the Goblet of Fire in Harry Potter und der Plastik Pokal (i.e. Harry Potter and the Plastic Cup).
+Starting in fall 2006, Fricke created and released comedic parody dubs of three Harry Potter movies: Harry Potter and the Philosopher's Stone in Harry Potter und ein Stein (i.e. Harry Potter and a Stone), Harry Potter and the Chamber of Secrets in Harry Potter und der geheime Pornokeller (i.e. Harry Potter and the Secret Porn Basement) and Harry Potter and the Goblet of Fire in Harry Potter und der Plastik Pokal (i.e. Harry Potter and the Plastic Cup).
 In her version, the protagonists make frequent use of taboo topics, foul language and references to Internet and pop culture.

-Fricke's YouTube account was temporarily deactivated because these re-dubs were considered copyright violations.
+Fricke's YouTube account was temporarily deactivated because these parody dubs were considered copyright violations.

 Furthermore, she produced multiple music videos and albums portraying Albus Dumbledore as a gangsta rapper, called "Fresh D".

-In December 2015 she launched a podcast called "5 Minuten Harry Podcast" (5 Minutes Harry Podcast) in which she talks about 5 minutes each of the first Harry Potter movie and explores random facts about what it is seen in the sequences.
+In December 2015, she launched a podcast called "5 Minuten Harry Podcast" (5 Minutes Harry Podcast) in which she talks about 5 minutes each of the first Harry Potter movie and explores random facts about what it is seen in the sequences.
 It soon became one of the most successful podcasts in German.
-New episodes are posted irregularly on podcast platforms and her YouTube channel and often reach many million views within the first hours of publishing.
+New episodes were posted irregularly on podcast platforms and her YouTube channel and often reached many million views within the first hours of publishing.
+The project was finished in December 2023, about 8 years after it began, with the 30th podcast episode.